tomsitkh/tomsit.dev.blog/docs/github-skill.md

 * Add Upstream
 `git remote add upstream https://github.com/MicrosoftDocs/mslearn-tailspin-spacegame-web.git`

-* Submit pull request to merge branch

 ### Git Command Summary
 #### Category - Repository
 * Create a Git repository `git init`

 * Download a remote repository `git clone`

 #### Branch
 * Create/Switch to a branch `git checkout`

     eg `git checkout -b build-pipeline`

     The `-b` argument specifies to create a new branch if it doesn't exist.
 Omit the `-b` argument when you want to switch to an existing branch.

+    eg `git checkout -b feature/home-page-text`

+    Add prefix before branch name as convention like `feature/<branch-name>` or `bugfix/<bug-number>`

 * Check current branch `git branch -v`